hcardamone/sap-automation-poc/readme.md

 If you get errors related to AutoIT library like `class not registered` follow these steps to fix it:

-1. Unnistall robotframework-autoitlibrary by running this in Git bash:
+1. Uninstall robotframework-autoitlibrary by running this in Git bash:

    ```python
    (env) $ pip uninstall robotframework-autoitlibrary